LaurentRDC/pandoc-pyplot/README.md

 ## Requirements

 This filter only works with the Matplotlib plotting library.
-Therefore, you need [Matplotlib](matplotlib.org) and a Python interpreter.
+Therefore, you a Python interpreter and at least [Matplotlib](https://matplotlib.org/) installed.
 The python interpreter is expected to be discoverable using the name `"python"` (as opposed to `"python3"`, for example)

 ## Running the filter